Vyral/base-template/_posts/2021-06-07-how-to-make-your-offer-stand-out-to-sellers.md

 excerpt: Here are some ways to make your offer stand out from the rest.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Sarita+Dua/2021/How+To+Make+Your+Offer+Stand+Out+to+Sellers.mp4
-pullquote: 'When we''ve submitted offers, there have always been at least seven others.'
+pullquote: When we've submitted offers, there have always been at least seven others.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true